devicetree-org/devicetree-specification/source/devicetree-basics.rst

 interpreted.
 The root of the domain is either (1) an interrupt controller or (2) an interrupt nexus.

 #.
-An *interrupt controller* is physical device and will need a driver
+An *interrupt controller* is a physical device and will need a driver
    to handle interrupts routed through it.
 It may also cascade into another interrupt domain.
 An interrupt controller is specified by the presence of an *interrupt-controller* property on that node in the